Glass dropper bottles of herbal tinctures made from locally grown herbs at Foggy River Farm

 Tinctures vs Tea: What’s the Difference?

-• Tea relies on water and is typically consumed in larger volumes
+• Tea relies on water and is typically consumed in larger volumes.

-• Tinctures rely on alcohol or glycerin and are much more concentrated
+• Tinctures rely on alcohol or glycerin and are much more concentrated in a small amount of liquid.

-Because different solvents extract different compounds, tinctures can offer a different kind of support than tea, even when made from the same plant.
+Because different solvents draw out different compounds, tinctures can offer a different kind of support than tea, even when made from the same plant.
+Many people use both: tea for flavour, nourishment, and the relaxing ritual; tinctures for convenience and higher potency.
+Tinctures are also great for herbs with less pleasant flavour.

 Two Ways Herbal Tinctures Are Commonly Used